 If you are an eCommerce business, it goes without saying that you manage several goods each day and push around a lot of stock to deliver products to your customers successfully.
 You run this stock with the help of inbound and outbound logistics processes that help you run the show in a streamlined manner and process orders systematically.

-Inbound and outbound logistics and fulfillment processes are two sides of a coin that help you stabilize your supply chain and optimize the process or maximized output.
+Inbound and outbound processes are two sides of a coin that help you stabilize your supply chain and optimize the process or maximized output.

 According to research, the inbound and outbound logistics process can today represent approximately 60% of the total costs.
 Therefore, they need to be addressed appropriately and dealt with carefully to make sure the supply chain is not disrupted at any instance.

-Let’s have a look at what these processes are and what techniques do they consist of.
+Let’s have a look at what these processes are and what techniques they consist of.

 In one, logistics and fulfillment processes refer to the steps involved in receiving the goods and storing them in the warehousing fulfillment facility.
 These could include raw materials, finished goods, or supplies from a manufacturer.

 There are several steps involved in receiving goods in our shop, fulfillment center, or warehouse.
 These include quality control, barcoding, and putting away.
 Let’s have a look at them in detail.